Mitoxantrone is a type of chemotherapy. You might have it as a treatment for:

 Don’t breastfeed during this treatment because the drug may come through into your breast milk.

 Treatment for other conditions

 Always tell other doctors, nurses, pharmacists or dentists that you’re having this treatment if you need treatment for anything else, including teeth problems.

-In the UK, live vaccines include rubella, mumps, measles, BCG, yellow fever and shingles vaccine (Zostavax).
+In the UK, live vaccines include rubella, mumps, measles, BCG, yellow fever and the shingles vaccine (Zostavax).

 - have other vaccines, but they might not give you as much protection as usual

-- have the flu vaccine
+- have the flu vaccine (as an injection)

-More information about this treatment
+More about this treatment

 For further information about this treatment go to the electronic Medicines Compendium (eMC) website.